Radnor Lake State Natural Area

 Davidson Co., TN

-This Tuesday morning I went again to Radnor Lake to look for migrants.
+This Tuesday morning I went to Radnor Lake in advance of tomorrow's

 =================NOTES TO SUBSCRIBER=====================

 TN-Bird requires you to sign your message with your first and last name and the city/town and state where you live.
 You should also report the county and the date of observation of all sightings. _____________________________________________________________

 To post to this mailing list, simply send email to: tn-bird@xxxxxxxxxxxxx.